Skip to content

 She Loved the ” Blessing of the Hounds”

-I had the pleasure of attending the 2007 Blessing of the Hounds Bedminster–Mr. Local History
+I was honored to attend the 2007 Blessing of the Hounds Bedminster–Mr. Local History

 Jackie Kennedy at the 1978 Thanksgiving Fox Hunt.

-In 1981, Jackie also purchased this beautiful farm called the Red Gate Farm on a 340-acre Martha’s Vineyard property which is worth a reported $65 million as it went on the market in 2019.
+In 1981, Jackie also purchased this beautiful farm, Red Gate Farm, on a 340-acre Martha’s Vineyard property.
+As of 2019, it was worth a reported $65 million.

-On May 19, 1994 at the age of 64, Jacqueline Kennedy died.
-Even after her death, she ranks as one of the most popular and recognizable First Ladies, and in 1999 she was listed as one of Gallup’s Most-Admired Men and Women of the 20th century.
+Jacqueline Kennedy died on May 19, 1994, at the age of 64.
+Even after her death, she remained one of the most popular and recognizable First Ladies, and in 1999, she was listed as one of Gallup’s Most-Admired Men and Women of the 20th Century.

 In 1993, Jackie Kennedy transferred ownership of her Bernardsville house to Caroline and John for $100.
 Caroline Kennedy’s auction of family goods, including table linens and pillows from the country house, brought in $5.5 million at auction.

 In 1997, three years after Jackie’s death, a neighbor who had tended to Jacqueline Kennedy Onassis’ house bought the house and property from the Kennedys.
 Marjorie “Peggy” McDonnell Walsh purchased the home for $1.47 million on July 27, 1997.
 Not bad for an original $200,000 investment.
-Mayor Hugh Fenwick said Walsh was an old friend who was the reason Onassis bought the house in the first place.
+Mayor Hugh Fenwick said Walsh was an old friend, which is why Onassis bought the house in the first place.

-Marjorie McDonnell Walsh’s husband was Philip C. Walsh who lived in front of the home at 121 Stevens Lane, Bernardsville.
-He died peacefully at his home in Peapack, N.J., on March 24, 2010.
+Marjorie McDonnell Walsh’s husband was Philip C. Walsh, who lived in front of the home at 121 Stevens Lane, Bernardsville.
+He died peacefully at his Peapack, N.J., home on March 24, 2010.

-There were rumors that the home was taken down to prevent tourists and gawkers from invading the property, but the former first lady’s weekend retreat was demolished in 2000 simply to make way for Marjorie to build a bigger house on the property.
+There were rumors that the home was taken down to prevent tourists and gawkers from invading the property.
+Still, the former first lady’s weekend retreat was demolished in 2000 to make way for Marjorie to build a bigger house on the property.

 Jackie O. Auction